AndresCastillo01/andrescastillo01.github.io/README.md

 current pandemic.
 The main approach will be parents, teachers, and directors since we believe they are the most vulnerable towards these situations.

+## Reflection: Building of a greenhouse

+Trough the collaboration of student groups such as "Terra" and "ECO" that are focused on projects that involve the enviroment, we were able to start the iniciative of a new greenhouse building on our school.
+This project required to involve many aspects such as financing, fund & materials raising.